ivangfr/springboot-graphql-databases/README.md

 }
 ```

-- add one review for the book created above, suppose the id is `5bd4bd4790e9f641b7388f23`
+- Add one review for the book created above, suppose the id is `5bd4bd4790e9f641b7388f23`
 ```
 mutation {
   addBookReview(bookId: "5bd4bd4790e9f641b7388f23", reviewInput: {reviewer: "Ivan Franchin", comment: "It is a very good book", rating: 8}) {